hyx0329/openstick-failsafe-guard/README.md

     at `/dev/ttyMSM0`
     + Access Point's name defaults to `openstick-failsafe`, and password is `12345678`
++ Test if modem is working as expected.
+If not, try to recover by restarting ModemManager.
++ Executed 1 min after boot up.

 __WARNING: If you set up a CUSTOM AP, the SCRIPT will assume that the device is ONLINE!
 So please remember your AP's password!__